Ischia – Amalfi

 Ischia to Amalfi Ferry

-The Ischia to Amalfi ferry route is provided by 1 operator and is available during the high season from May to September.
-The ferry crossing from Ischia to Amalfi takes approximately 2 hours and 40 minutes on ferries servicing this route.
-Ischia to Amalfi ferry duration can range between 2 hours and 40 minutes and 3 hours depending on the weather conditions at the time of sailing.
+The Ischia to Amalfi ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Ischia to Amalfi takes approximately 2 hours 40 minutes on ferries servicing this route.
+The Ischia to Amalfi ferry sails in approximately 2 hours 40 minutes.

 Ischia to Amalfi Ferry Schedule